ysbcode/stock-analysis/README.md

 # Stock-Analysis

 ## Overview of Project
-Creating a Macro which enables our client to look at various stocks data throughout the year.
+Creating a Excel VBA Macro which enables our client to look at various stocks data throughout the year.
 ### Background
 Our client Steve wants to find the total daily volume and yearly return for each stock.
 Daily volume is the total number of shares traded throughout the day; it measures how actively a stock is traded.
 The yearly return is the percentage difference in price from the beginning of the year to the end of the year.